DavidTausend/aws-bootcamp-cruddur-2023/journal/week8.md

 2. API Trigger not working in lambda authorizer.

 I checked multiple times the videos, google searches, ChartGPT, office hours.
 Then I rebuild again the API Gateway and the lambda authorizer, but I got the same issue.
+I know something is wrong with the API Gateway or lambda permission, therefore, it doesn't trigger the API.

 Source:
 https://www.youtube.com/watch?v=YiSNlK4bk90&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=70